joinrakee1/nlp_disaster_tweets_detection/README.md

 - `submission_stacked.csv`: Predictions from the stacked LSTM model.

 > All files are included for reproducibility and ease of review.
 You can run the notebook end-to-end without downloading additional files from Kaggle.

-> **To run the notebook successfully**, please download the dataset from the [Kaggle NLP Getting Started competition page](https://www.kaggle.com/competitions/nlp-getting-started) and place the files in the same directory as the notebook.

 ## Models
 Three RNN models were trained and compared: